airvlab/cathsim/docs/_pages/papers.md

 classes: wide
 ---

-List of papers using Grasp-anything dataset.
+List of papers using CathSim.

 Please create a [**pull request**](https://github.com/airvlab/cathsim) to include your paper into this list.